martini-drinker/wsearch/README.md

-# windowSearch
+# wsearch
-Simple JS function to find some values in window object on page.
+Simple JS function to find some values in objects.
 ## Basic usage
 Put JS code from main.js (or main.min.js) to target page.
 Use RegExp.
 ```js